 Project or Product Managers tend to assign specific delivery dates by doing this and communicate these as deadlines, not accounting for changes in the future, adapting to new information but trying to meet the arbitrary deadlines set in the past often based on estimates.

 We believe a roadmap is a view on data and it should be updated when new information comes in.
 This can be a new idea or initiative or a change in strategy.
 Our vision is to adapt to new information when appropriate to maximize value.

 Priority is based on value and estimates of work size.
 We call this the Value Bucket Model.
 TaskStreamer lets you define this specifically for your organization.

 Estimates are indicative of how long something will take.
 To create our roadmaps we don’t expect features to be estimated in hours or days.
 The question that should be asked is: does this fit in x number of sprints of a team (or teams) and, do you need the entire team to work on it or just a part of it.
 If a team is unable to determine this, the item won’t show up on any roadmap!

 So two key factors of our application are the Value Bucket Model and our Roadmap algorithm.
 TaskStreamer allows you to run Sprints (or short lived iterations), manage Story Backlog Items and work with a Scrum or Kanban Board to track progress.
 We offer this since we believe we can make the predictions in the Roadmap more accurate by tracking this.

 TaskStreamer uses (if you allow it) tracked data about progress to learn how good team predictions really are and to suggest more feasible settings for the future.
 To get alignment to the best level possible.

-Use for freeYou can use Taskstreamer for free for up to 8 teams.
+Use for freeYou can use Taskstreamer for free for up to 10 users.
 No credit card required.